Guides

 How many villagers should I focus on early?

-Is the beginner route still useful after updates?
+Is the beginner route still useful now?

 Sources